AwMan3703/CCT-bundler/README.md

 # CC:Tweaked LUA bundler
 Bundles a script and its dependencies (APIs and such, imported with `require()`)
 #### Note that:
 The bundling operation is not recursive, nested dependencies will be preserved: if script **A** `require`s script **B** and script **B** `require`s script **C**, when script **A** is bundled and script **B** is built into it, script **C** will still be required as an external file.
 To obtain a single file, script **C** would first need to be bundled in script **B**, before script **B** is built into script **A**.

-Only explicitly declared imports will be bundled:
+Also, only explicitly declared imports will be bundled:
 ```
 local lib = require("mylibrary")
 ```